Early Learning Community

 - Special Education

 - Parent skill workshops

 Shelter Homes parents do extraordinary things.
 There are many children in need of a temporary home while they await family reunificaiton.
 Learn about how you can help some of these children as a shelter home parent.

-Living Proof Recovery Center is a welcoming and safe place of hope for the recovery community.
-The program provides:
+Living Proof Recovery Centers - now in 2 convenient locations - are welcoming and safe places of hope for the recovery community offering